wentallout/hardware/README.md

 in 2022, we reach 8 core 16/24 threads.
 More core/threads = run more things at the same time.

+### How to check CPU health?

+For Intel: try Intel Processor Diagnostic Tool

 ### CPU Power Limit

 Never listed on the spec.
 Check laptop reviews.
 More cores need more power to run.